rachanamule/Housing_Data/README.md

 ## Questions they hope to answer with the data

-- To seek out trends in the US housing market.
+- Current trends in the US housing market.

 - Predict whether there will be a boom or crash in the US housing market in the next couple of years given the data sets provided on Zillow.